Apply for a Podiatrist License

 Renewal Checklist

-If you have previously held this license and need to renew in order to keep your license up to date, apply for licensure renewal before August 31st of the year it expires to avoid late fees.
+If you have previously held this license and need to renew it to keep your license up to date, apply for licensure renewal before August 31st of the year it expires to avoid late fees.

-If you have previously held this license and need to renew in order to keep your license up to date, apply for licensure renewal before August 31st of the year it expires to avoid late fees.
+If you have previously held this license and need to renew it to keep your license up to date, apply for licensure renewal before August 31st of the year it expires to avoid late fees.

 Please note that a license will remain in “Active-Renewal Pending” status when:

-- A licensee has supplied all of the required information to complete the renewal application before the deadline; and,
+• A licensee has supplied all the required information to complete the renewal application before the deadline; and,

 In accordance with O.C.G.A. §50-13-18(b), a license in this status is not considered to be lapsed, expired, inactive or invalid until the renewal application has been finally decided upon by the Board.
 If the license remains in that status or another active licensing status as allowed by statute or rule, the licensee may legally continue to engage in the practice of the profession.